xujiajun/xujiajun.github.io/_posts/2014-06-06-performance.md

 Unfortunately, this comes at a cost, as the loader iterates over all configured namespaces to find a particular file, making file_exists calls until it finally finds the file it's looking for.
 The simplest solution is to tell Composer to build a "class map" (i.e. a big array of the locations of all the classes).
 This can be done from the command line, and might become part of your deploy process:

+{% highlight PHP %}
  $ php composer.phar dump-autoload --optimize
+{% endhighlight %}

 Internally, this builds the big class map array in vendor/composer/autoload_classmap.php.

+Caching the Autoloader with APC¶

+Another solution is to cache the location of each class after it's located the first time.
+Symfony comes with a class - ApcClassLoader - that does exactly this.
+To use it, just adapt your front controller file.
+If you're using the Standard Distribution, this code should already be available as comments in this file: